Steve973/qmk_userspace/users/steve973/menu/menu_guide.md

 ## Overview

 ### Purpose
-The QMK JSON Menu system provides a declarative way to define OLED-based menus for keyboard configuration, control, and status.
+This QMK JSON Menu system provides a declarative way to define OLED-based menus for keyboard configuration, control, and status.
 By separating menu structure and behavior from its implementation, it enables flexible and maintainable menu creation that requires only minimal addition of c code, and it reduces nearly